Dekalog/Getting_and_Cleaning_Data/README.md

 8) the means of these ordered groups are then calculated, via the "aggregate" function, as per the task instruction no.5, and assigned to a data frame called "means."

-9) the activity labels in the "means" data frame, which at the momemt are 1 to 6 as described in the "activity_labels.txt" file, are then replaced with more meaningful labels such as WALKING, SITTING etc. and two unecessary columns added by the "aggregate" function are dropped.
+9) the activity labels in the "means" data frame, which at the momemt are 1 to 6 as described in the "activity_labels.txt" file, are then replaced with more meaningful labels such as walking, sitting etc. and two unecessary columns added by the "aggregate" function are dropped.

 10) the final result, the "means" data frame, is then printed to a file named "all_means.txt" via the "write.table" function as per the task instructions.